 Mistake #5 – Not learning the lesson

-We’ve spent a great deal of time today talking about Bitcoin trading, but I have to warn you: The majority of people who start trading Bitcoin stop after a short while, because they don’t successfully make any money.
+We covered a lot of ground about Bitcoin trading, but I have to warn you: The majority of people who start trading Bitcoin stop after a short while, mostly because they don’t successfully make any money.

 You may still have some questions.
 If so, just leave them in the comment section below.